alemermartinez/JOSS/paper.md

 # Statement of Need

-The purpose of ``RBF`` is to provide a user-friendly implementation of a kernel-based estimation procedure for additive models that is resistant to the presence of potential outliers.
-The package also implements several modeling tools, including functions to produce diagnostic plots, obtain fitted values and compute predictions.
+The purpose of ``RBF`` is to provide a user-friendly implementation of a robust kernel-based estimation procedure for additive models that is resistant to the presence of potential outliers.

 # Implementation Goals

-``RBF`` provides a user interface similar to that of the R package ``gam`` [@gam], which implements the standard non-robust kernel-based fit for additive models using the backfitting algorithm.
+``RBF`` implements a user interface similar to that of the R package ``gam`` [@gam], which computes the standard non-robust kernel-based fit for additive models using the backfitting algorithm.
+The ``RBF`` package also includes several modeling tools, including functions to produce diagnostic plots, obtain fitted values and compute predictions.

 # Background